ludelgad/ludelgad.github.io/index.md

 ### Hello, welcome to my webpage!

 <p align="left" >
 I am a Postdoctoral Fellow in the Department of Economics at the University of Oslo.
-I received my PhD from Universidad Carlos III de Madrid in 2024, and visited the Economics Department at UC Berkeley during my studies.
+I received my PhD from Universidad Carlos III de Madrid in 2024, after visiting the Economics Department at UC Berkeley.
 </p> Find here my [CV](https://ludelgad.github.io/files/Delgado_CV.pdf).

 <p align="left" >